Metarhizium robertsii: Important isolates

+This species was named after Prof. Donald W. Roberts, who's PhD dissertation focused on destruxins of the insect-pathogenic fungus then called "Metarhizium anisopliae"; Don continued to work with entomopathogenic fungi, as a research professor, working especially with an isolate called ARSEF 23: which eventually became the type for this species.

 Biology

-The disease caused by the fungus is sometimes called green muscardine disease because of the green colour of its spores.
+Insect diseases caused by fungi in this genus is sometimes called green muscardine disease because of the green colour of their spores.
 When these mitotic (asexual) spores (called conidia) of the fungus come into contact with the body of an insect host, they germinate and the hyphae that emerge penetrate the cuticle.
 The fungus then develops inside the body, eventually killing the insect after a few days; this lethal effect is very likely aided by the production of insecticidal cyclic peptides (destruxins).
 The cuticle of the cadaver often becomes red.
 If the ambient humidity is high enough, a white mould then grows on the cadaver that soon turns green as spores are produced.
+The fungus will sometimes transfer nitrogen acquired by killing the insect into the roots of nearby plants, obtaining carbon in return.
 Most insects living near the soil have evolved natural defenses against entomopathogenic fungi like M. robertsii.
 This fungus is, therefore, locked in an evolutionary battle to overcome these defenses, which has led to a large number of isolates (or strains) that are adapted to certain groups of insects.

 Economic importance

-The previously described range of entomopathogenic fungus isolates known as M. anisopliae, before 2009, had been observed to infect over 200 insect pest species.
-M. robertsii and its related species are used as biological insecticides to control a number of pests such as termites, thrips, etc. and its use in the control of malaria-transmitting mosquitoes is under investigation.
-M. robertsii does not appear to infect humans but has been reported as a significant pathogen of reptiles.
-The microscopic spores are typically sprayed on affected areas.
-A possible technique for malaria control is to coat mosquito nets or cotton sheets attached to the wall with them.